Morioka-Yutaka/sas_dataset_json/README.md

 Exports a SAS dataset to Dataset-JSON format (version 1.1). <br>

  ### Purpose       : <br>
 - To convert a SAS dataset into a structured Dataset-JSON format(version 1.1) .<br>
-    - Automatically extracts metadata such as labels, data types, formats, and extended attributes if defined.<br>
+- Automatically extracts metadata such as labels, data types, formats,and extended attributes if defined.<br>
 - Generates a metadata-rich datasetJSON with customizable elements.<br>

  ### Parameters:<br>